jasny/phpdoc-parser/docs/custom.md

 CustomTag
 ===

-`CustomTag` class can be used to create a tag with custom behaviour right during script execution.
+`CustomTag` class can be used to create a tag with custom behaviour right during script execution, without the need to predefine a separate tag class.

-Having a following class:
+Having a following class definition:

 ```php
 class Foo